trallspnw/canon-cups-docker/README.md

 * Debian buster is used as the base image.
 * Modified USB backend for Canon printers.
+* Remote access to server is enabled by default.

 # Running this image